 This handsome lad is Mickey.
 Mickey was returned to us when his family adopted a dog and he didn’t appear to be too pleased with the new arrival.
 Shortly after he came back, we noticed that Mickey had difficulty urinating and he had to have emergency surgery when he became blocked.
 Mickey will have to be on prescription food for the rest of his life, but has been doing great ever since we started him on that.
 He is a friendly, laid-back cat but he can be a bit bully around other cats.

 Not only will Elvis let you play dress-up with him, he is just an all-around cool cat.
 He is a mellow, low-key dude who enjoys the company of other cats and should do well with cat-friendly dogs and children.
-Elvis also likes to sing to you when he is in the car! (*) DOB: August 2008 Update: Elvis was recently diagnosed with diabetes.
-Please consider donating to support his ongoing care. (*)
+He also likes to sing to you when he is in the car!
+Elvis was diagnosed with diabetes, so please consider donating to support his ongoing care. (*)